Staging of non-Hodgkin lymphoma

 Ann Arbor staging system

-A staging system is a way for members of the cancer care team to sum up the extent of cancer spread.
-The staging system most often used for non-Hodgkin lymphoma (NHL) is called the Ann Arbor staging system.
+A staging system is a way for members of the cancer care team to sum up the extent of a cancer’s spread.
+The Ann Arbor staging system is the one most often used for non-Hodgkin lymphoma (NHL).
 The stages are described by Roman numerals I through IV (1 through 4).
 As a rule, the higher the number, the more advanced the cancer.
 Letters can be added after the number based on certain factors: